September 24, 2025

 The murder of Charlie Kirk has brought old and ongoing wounds back into the national spotlight.
 Photo Illustration by Peter Yencso

-According to Utah Governor Spencer Cox and Utah state law enforcement officers Kirk’s rhetoric angered the shooter, 22-year-old Tyler Robinson.
+According to Utah Governor Spencer Cox and Utah state law enforcement officers, Kirk’s rhetoric angered the shooter, 22-year-old Tyler Robinson.
 Essentially, Kirk was murdered for his political views.
-His murder and its aftermath is a horror that demands our collective rejection of political violence.
+His murder and its aftermath are a horror that demands our collective rejection of political violence.

 This tragedy, following a string of political attacks like the shootings of Melissa and Mark Hortman alongside the April 2025 arson at Governor Josh Shapiro’s mansion, underscores a chilling reality: Political violence is tearing apart the soul of America.